bhers4/bhers4.github.io/about.markdown

 - Enhanced and developed real-time C++ vision processing code for a production system, contributing to performance improvements and participated in code reviews.
 - Helped troubleshoot and maintain an automotive data collection system containing GNNS, IMU, camera, and lidar data hosted on AWS S3.
 - Developed tightly-coupled visual inertial systems in C++ for navigation applications.
+- Trained an LSTM-based deep neural network on IMU data to improve the accuracy of Inertial Navigation Systems (INS) on mobile devices, specifically mitigating performance issues caused by low-quality GPS and IMU sensors.

 <img style="float: right" width=100 src='/assets/ubc_logo.png'>
 <strong>Machine Learning Engineer</strong> (May 2020 - October 2021) \\